marcysutton/gdi-intro-to-jquery/README.md

 This is an Intro to jQuery class based on http://teaching-materials.org/jquery/ and adapted by Marcy Sutton of GDI Seattle.
 Intro to HTML & CSS and Intro to JavaScript are prerequisites.

-The course is meant to be taught in 1 two-hour section.
+The course is meant to be taught in 2 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

 Slides:
 http://marcysutton.github.io/gdi-intro-to-jquery/